jaccomoc/jactl/docs/pages/language-guide.md

 When running Jactl scripts from the [command line](#command-line-scripts) this function reads the next line from the input.

 When [integrated](integration-guide.md) into a Java application, this function will read the next line from the input that the application provides to the script.
 This is one way to pass information to a script.

-If reading the next line of input would block then the script is suspended and resumed when the next line becomes available.
+If reading the next line of input would block, then the script is suspended and resumed when the next line becomes available.

 The function will return `null` when there are no more lines to read.

-For example here is a command line script that assumes each line is a number and adds them all together and prints out the result:
+For example, here is a command line script that assumes each line is a number and adds them all together and prints out the result:
 ```groovy
 def n, sum = 0